You want to write. You want to be typing away and call it done today.

 The written word is the strongest source of power in the entire universe. — Gary Halbert

 With this powerful quote, let's get going.
 Shall we?
 Good.

 Well, here's your practical guide to building a strong writing habit.

 The ebook also has everything you need to kick off your freelance writing business or a niche blog.

 Because in this short guide, you'll also find the best practices and tips drawn from writing courses that have helped me, books on writing that I’ve read, and my experience working with clients over the years.

 I challenge you to write at least 500 words per prompt. 👍

-Each prompt is aimed at identifying your strengths and uncovering your writing potential. ✨
+I've created each prompt to identify your strengths and uncover your writing potential. ✨